alphagov/styleguides/pull-requests.md

 The canonical description of changes should always be in the individual commits - Pull Requests are an artefact of GitHub, and we would lose that data if we switched away.
-So a good PR description is not an adequate substitute for the context and explanation provided by a good series of commits.
+Please refer to the [commit message styleguide](/git.md#commit-messages).

 That said, the PR description is there to aid the reviewer and to help get your code merged - here are some guidelines to help with that process: